The 5 Salad Types Served Throughout The Course Of A Meal

 - Squash and potato, a variety of seeds, oils and herbs can be used, plentifully.
 Don’t forget the extra greens, friend!
 Kale, spinach leaves or arugula taste amazing in a main course salad.

+Four.
 The Intermezzo Salad

 I’ll be the first to admit this, but I had NO idea this type of salad existed.
 After doing a bit of research I was excited to learn that it’s a pretty simple salad with a very important purpose.